 Also that year, in late autumn in Paris, an exhibition of Hockney’s renderings of his garden, both paintings and drawings, opens at Galerie Lelong.

-- David Hockney Retrospective: Photoworks, Museum of Contemporary Art, Los Angeles (Jul 22–Oct 21).
+- David Hockney Retrospective: Photoworks, Museum of Contemporary Art, Los Angeles, CA, USA (Jul 22–Oct 21).

-- Great British Paintings from American Collections: Holbein to Hockney, Yale Center for British Art, New Haven (Sep 27–Dec 30); travels to Huntington Library Art Collections and Botanical Gardens, San Marino, CA (Feb 3–May 5, 2002); catalogue.
+- Great British Paintings from American Collections: Holbein to Hockney, Yale Center for British Art, New Haven, CT, USA (Sep 27–Dec 30), travels to Huntington Library Art Collections and Botanical Gardens, San Marino, CA (Feb 3–May 5, 2002); catalogue.

-- David Hockney, Secret Knowledge: Rediscovering the Lost Techniques of the Old Masters, London: Thames & Hudson; New York: Viking Studio.
+- Secret Knowledge: Rediscovering the lost techniques of the Old Masters, by David Hockney, London: Thames & Hudson.

 - David Hockney: Secret Knowledge, 75 min., directed by Randall Wright, starring David Hockney.